andstor/jsdoc-action/README.md

 > A GitHub Action to build JSDoc documentation

 This is a GitHub Action to build your JavaScript documentation with [JSDoc](https://github.com/jsdoc/jsdoc).
-JSDoc [templates](https://github.com/jsdoc/jsdoc#templates) are supported.
-This action can easily be combied with other deployment actions, in order to publish the generated documentation to for example [GitHub Pages](https://pages.github.com).
+This action can easily be combined with other deployment actions, in order to publish the generated documentation to for example [GitHub Pages](https://pages.github.com).
+JSDoc [templates](https://github.com/jsdoc/jsdoc#templates) are aslo supported.

 The following example [workflow step](https://help.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) will generate documentation for all source files in the `./src` directory and output the built files to the `./out` directory.